Transfer (association football): Transfer bans

 One method of club punishment used by FIFA is a ban on transfers.
 In 2005, Italian team Roma were given a one-year transfer ban by FIFA, beginning on 1 July, when in September 2004, French centre back Philippe Mexès joined the club while still contracted with Auxerre.
 On appeal to the CAS in December 2005, the ban was reduced to end after the January transfer window, but the CAS upheld the view Roma had "not only encouraged Mexès to break his contract with Auxerre, but actively provoked the break".

 In April 2009, Swiss team Sion were told by FIFA they could not sign any players until the 2010 off-season as punishment for signing Egyptian goalkeeper Essam El-Hadary from Egyptian team Al Ahly in 2008 before his contract expired.
 In 2011, UEFA threatened to ban all Swiss teams from European competition, ordering the Swiss Football Association to make the decision.
 Sion were eventually given a 36-point deduction.
 On 3 September 2009, Chelsea were banned from registering any new players in the January and Summer 2010 transfer windows after FIFA's dispute resolution chamber (DRC) ruled that French winger Gaël Kakuta had breached his contract with Lens when he joined Chelsea in 2007, and that Chelsea had induced him to do so.
 However, the ban was quickly lifted by the CAS when Chelsea agreed to pay £793,000 in compensation and training costs.

-In 2009, English team Portsmouth were banned from signing new players until debts owed to fellow English teams Chelsea and Arsenal were paid with regard to the transfers of Glen Johnson in 2007 and Lassana Diarra in 2008.
+Also in 2009, English team Portsmouth were banned from signing new players until debts owed to fellow English teams Chelsea and Arsenal were paid with regard to the transfers of Glen Johnson in 2007 and Lassana Diarra in 2008.
 The ban was lifted three months later by the Premier League.
 In February 2012, English team Port Vale received a transfer embargo due to an unpaid bill, which meant that the signing of ex-Vale player Chris Birchall could not be completed.
 Less than two weeks later, Vale entered administration.
 In November 2012, upon the completion of the purchase of the club by Paul Wildes, Vale exited administration and the embargo was lifted.
 Soon after, Vale eventually completed the signing of Birchall, who had been playing with Major League Soccer's Columbus Crew.